+This document sets out an REST based API for NSI document distribution.
+Section 2 sets the DDS in the context of the NSI Service Framework.
+Section 3 then introduces the DDS push and pull methods and explains the message workflow.
+Section 4 defines the meta-data that is attached to each NSI documents.
+Section 5 describes how to use the time-to-live attribute.
+Section 6 describes how to use subscription mode.
+Section 7 sets out a formal definition of the DDS API.
+Section 8 describes the NSI bootstrap procedure and section 9 describes the peer flooding and version sequencing.
+The full REST profile is set out in section 10.

+Global Document Space

+In this document the term ‘Global Document Space’ (GDS) is defined to be a collection of all documents published within the document space of each provider participating in a DDS deployment.
+The DDS supports both a push/pull model to distribute/retrieve documents with the GDS.
+The push model propagates all documents published locally within a provider to all other subscribed providers participating in the GDS.
+This allows all participating providers to eventually receive a consistent version of all documents within the GDS.

-Put overview of doc structure here….DDS in the NSI Service Framework
+DDS in the NSI Service Framework

 A basic overview of the functional components of the NSF architecture is described here to provide context to the reader.
-This section does not form a normative part of this recommendation.
+This section is informational only.
 Addition detail can be found in [GFD.213].

-An NSA is said to be a requester if the NSA is capable of issue service requests, while it is a provider if it can receive service requests.
+An NSA is said to be an NSI requester if the NSA is capable of issuing service requests, while it is an NSI provider if it can receive service requests.
 An NSA may act as both a requester and a provider.
 The NSF defines three distinct roles for an NSA within the architecture:

 uRA: The ultimate Requester Agent is an NSA that originates but does not respond to service requests.
 The uRA could, for example, exist in a middleware application.